-During the audit, the establishment presents its standard operating procedure documenting cleaning and disinfection with chemical-free cleaning methods in public and staff areas.
+During the audit, the establishment presents its standard operating procedure documenting cleaning and disinfection with chemical-free cleaning methods in public areas and conference areas.

 5.9 The establishment does not use fragrance spray and perfume in connection with washing and cleaning.
 (G)